tarehart/AutoLeague/README.md

 # How to use:

+You must use [Bakkesmod](https://bakkesmod.com/) and have 'Automatically save all replays' enabled.

 To run most commands, you'll need to specify a `--working_dir` flag or alternatively, you can set a `AUTOLEAGUE_WORKING_DIR` environment variable to save yourself future typing.

 Usage: